 "Hi, There is a Waldorf inspired homeschool group forming in the Cazenovia area [New York, USA].
 So far. we are two families with 9 kid (8 and under) between us and are both following Christopherus for the first time.
 Looking for others who are inspired by the Waldorf philosophy.
 Ideas are welcome on structure of group."
 [8-31-2011 http://syracuse.craigslist.org/grp/2575806524.html]

-Homeschooling is a growing movement, and while its attractions are clear, it also has some obvious drawbacks.
-Children benefit enormously from the attention of highly qualified, first-rate, professional teachers — if and when these can be found.
+Homeschooling is a growing movement, and while its attractions are clear, the movement also has some obvious drawbacks.
+Children benefit enormously from the attention of highly qualified, master teachers — if and when these can be found.
 Many schools have at least a few expert teachers.
 Most parents do not have real qualifications as educators.

 A second possible drawback is isolation, sometimes bordering on escapism.
 A real education will equip a child to make her way in the real world.
 It will also expose the child to many points of view and to people of various backgrounds.
 Staying home with one's parent and a select handful of neighborhood children can confine a child to a highly insular and perhaps unrealistic worldview.

 Waldorf homeschooling may only intensify these problems.
 Waldorf education is almost always escapist, being founded on occult doctrines that have no connection to reality.
 [See "Occultism".]
 The Waldorf curriculum and Waldorf methods have meaning only in the context of Rudolf Steiner's occult system, Anthroposophy.
 [See "Curriculum" and "Methods".]
 One central goal of Waldorf schooling is to facilitate the incarnation of the children's invisible spiritual bodies.
 [See "Incarnation".]
-Trained Waldorf teachers presumably know how to supervise this process; others do not.
+Trained Waldorf teachers presumably know (or think they know) how to supervise this process; others do not possess this presumed knowledge.

-Moreover, Steiner said that Waldorf teachers need to be Anthroposophists.
+Steiner said that Waldorf teachers need to be real Anthroposophists.
 [See "Here's the Answer".]
-Thus, Waldorf homeschooling truly makes sense only if the parent providing the education is a knowledgeable Anthroposophist (and even then the schooling will be irrational, since Anthroposophy is irrational).* [See "The World of Waldorf".]
-Parents who attempt Waldorf homeschooling without knowing Anthroposophy may have little idea what they are doing and, as a consequence, chaos may result.
+Thus, Waldorf homeschooling truly makes sense only if the parents providing the education are knowledgeable Anthroposophists (and even then the schooling will be irrational, since Anthroposophy is irrational).* [See "The World of Waldorf".]
+Other parents attempting Waldorf homeschooling may have little idea what they are doing and, as a consequence, chaos may result.
 In either case, children may be significantly harmed.

 Christopherus is an outfit offering homeschooling materials and guidance [http://www.christopherushomeschool.org/home.html].
-Another is Oak Meadow. [http://www.oakmeadow.com/].
+Another such source is Oak Meadow. [http://www.oakmeadow.com/].

 — Compilation and commentary by Roger Rawlings